cetz-package/cetz/src/lib/plot/sample.typ

 /// must be a tuple.
 ///
 /// - fn (function): Function to sample of the form `(x) => y` or `(x) => (x, y)`.
-/// - domain (array): X domain tuple (min, max), that is the minimum and maximum
-///                   x value the function gets sampled at.
+/// - domain (domain): Domain of `fn` used as bounding interval for the sampling points.
 /// - samples (int): Number of samples in domain.
 /// - sample-at (array): List of x values the function gets sampled at in addition
 ///                      to the `samples` number of samples.
 Values outsides the